 Correct String Alignment

-To get optimal tone it’s important the strings pass over the pole pieces correctly.
+To get optimal tone, it’s important that the strings pass over the pole pieces correctly.
 This is because the magnetic pole pieces in the pickup act as a conductor for the magnetic field of the pickup.

-Does string spacing at the nut have to match string spacing at the bridge?
+Does the string spacing at the nut have to match the string spacing at the bridge?
 No, they are two different things.
-You could have a 1 11/16” nut width with a 2 1/16” string spacing, for example, or you could have an identical nut with and string spacing.
+You could have a 1 11/16” nut width with a 2 1/16” string spacing, for example, or you could have an identical nut with string spacing.